UoMResearchIT/SpanishPlumeAnalysis/RIP/README.md

 Internally, the script will copy the trajectory inputs file, reformat it, and save it in `/my/output/dir/BTrajectories` as `*_traj_inputs`.

-Then it  create a trajectory specification file for each line in the trajectory inputs file, using the `./Templates/traj.template`, and save them in the same directory as `*_traj_x.in`.
+Then it  create a trajectory specification file for each line in the trajectory inputs file, using the `./Templates/traj.template`, and save them in the same directory as `*_traj_#.in`.

 Then it will create a `/my/output/dir/run_MyPlot_traj_i.sh` from the `./Templates/run.template`, which is executed inside the container to generate the trajectories.
 This script is then executed multiple times inside the container (the file is actually modified as it iterates trhough the trajectories, so in the end you will only see one file.
-Inside it, you should see the `_traj_x.in` with the number of the last trajectory calculated).
+Inside it, you should see the `_traj_#.in` with the number of the last trajectory calculated).

 This generates a bunch of `.out`, `.traj` and `.diag` files in the `BTrajectories` directory, that will get used for the plotting.